Gascon dialect

 Gascon is mostly spoken in Gascony and Béarn (Béarnese dialect) in southwestern France (in parts of the following French départements: Pyrénées-Atlantiques, Hautes-Pyrénées, Landes, Gers, Gironde, Lot-et-Garonne, Haute-Garonne, and Ariège) and in the Val d'Aran of Catalonia.

 Aranese, a southern Gascon variety, is spoken in Catalonia alongside Catalan and Spanish.
 Most people in the region are trilingual in all three languages, causing some influence from Spanish and Catalan.
 Both these influences tend to differentiate it more and more from the dialects of Gascon spoken in France.
 Most linguists now consider Aranese a distinct dialect of Occitan and Gascon.
 Since the 2006 adoption of the new statute of Catalonia, Aranese is co-official with Catalan and Spanish in all of Catalonia (before, this status was valid for the Aran Valley only).

 It was also one of the mother tongues of the English kings Richard the Lionheart and his younger brother John Lackland.

 Linguistic classification

-The majority of scholars think that Occitan constitutes a single language.

-Some authors reject this opinion and even the name Occitan, thinking that there is a family of distinct lengas d'òc rather than dialects of a single language.
+While many scholars accept that Occitan may constitute a single language, some authors reject this opinion and even the name Occitan: instead, they argue that the latter is a cover term for a family of distinct lengas d'òc rather than dialects of a single language.
 Gascon, in particular, is distinct enough linguistically to have been described as a language in its own right.